icinganalysis/icinganalysis.github.io/content/NACA-TN-2234.md

 and the total number of volumes V obtainable from V is v/Δv = μ.
 (3) The number of draws In each set of draws from V is so small that μ is practically unchanged while a set is being drawn.
+>
+> ...

 The extensive mathematical model contained in the publication is not detailed herein.
 We will discuss the results and conclusions.

 >RESULTS AND DISCUSSION
+>
-For comparison of the theory of this, report with the experimental results of reference 2, the data of reference 2 for the average freezing temperature-size curve are replotted on semilog paper, and an irregular curve that can be fitted reasonably well with a straight line is obtained.
+>For comparison of the theory of this, report with the experimental results of reference 2, the data of reference 2 for the average freezing temperature-size curve are replotted on semilog paper, and an irregular curve that can be fitted reasonably well with a straight line is obtained.